jaylee137/gouse/README.md

 - `Javascript` and `Redis` user-friendly syntax.
 - No config - import as utility functions.
 - Lightweight package: Easy to use, chainable, and extendable, and available in a variety of builds & module formats.
-- Powerful package for handling complex logic usecases such as database connection, build APIs, error handling, log management... can all be set up quickly and easily.
 - Gouse provides a wide variety of available methods, taking the hassle out of working with arrays, numbers, objects, strings, etc. Each method has a different set of features, so you can pick the ones that fit your project best.
 - Comprehensive documentation and examples.
-- Suitable for small to large projects and compatible on all OS platforms
+- Powerful package which suitable for small to large projects and compatible on all OS platforms
+- Thanks to Gouse, you can:
+  - Setup and scale projects rapidly.
+  - Handle complex logic usecases such as database connection, build APIs, error handling, log management...
+  - Optimize performance and increase productivity.
+  - Build easily a complete system with available functions.
+  - Reduce the number of lines of code and make it easier to read, understand and maintain.
+  - Avoid compatibility conflicts and unexpected errors.
+  - And more...

 ## ✨ Motivation

 - Go has emerged as a server language, but it still doesn't have complete and consistent packages available to support coding development.
+  - Developers must write by hand or search manually.
+That wastes time and even causes many compatibility conflicts
+  - Must update each dependent package every time you update
+  - Unexpected errors can easily arise during execution
+  - Performance is not optimized
+  - The number of lines of code is very long that not easy to read and understand
+  - Code logic may not be consistent, making it difficult to maintain and scale

-- To address that need, Gouse was created as a powerful toolkit for Go developers, a collection of built-in functions and best practices that provide comprehensive, powerful, and reliable solutions.
+- `-->` To address that need, Gouse was created as a powerful toolkit for Go developers, a collection of built-in functions and best practices that provide comprehensive, powerful, and reliable solutions.
 Trusted to build services, APIs, and web applications.

 ## 🚀 Features